 Effective Communication Requests:

-If you require effective communication in the form of an ASL Interpreter or closed captioning, please contact us at firstname.lastname@example.org
+If you require effective communication in the form of an ASL Interpreter please contact us at firstname.lastname@example.org

-- NOTE: Requests must be made no later than two weeks before the event to allow for sufficient processing time.
+- NOTE: Requests must be made no later than three weeks before the event to allow for sufficient processing time.

 We have several First Aid locations that are noted on the festival maps.
 Professional medical staff can help you with your medical needs at these locations.